Key points at a glance

 When teaming up with new people, it’s important to set ground rules and establish some structure to your collaboration up front.
 Agree on things like who will own the IP, what the incentive is for collaborators to be involved, the commercialisation rights, and what the scope of the project is.
 This will save headaches and misunderstandings down the line.

-Services like Nifty Forms can help support your claims for grants and tax incentives, as well as help connect you with like minded groups within your industry through our broad network of clients.
+Services like Nifty Grants can help support your claims for grants and tax incentives, as well as help connect you with like minded groups within your industry through our broad network of clients.

-If you would like to know more about how Nifty Forms can support your innovation goals, sign up for free online today at Nifty Forms.
+If you would like to know more about how Nifty Grants can support your innovation goals, sign up for free online today at Nifty Grants.